sangkeun00/PyTorch-IWSLT/README.md

 ./scripts/test_iwslt.sh
 ```

-Or you could test mode to generate target sentences based on the trained model.
+Or you could use test mode to generate target sentences based on the trained model.

 ```bash
 python -m src.trainer \